Our students have access to a wealth of resources and support services that help create a pleasant, positive, and productive experience.

 It is our intention to provide reasonable accommodations for students with qualifying disabilities who are admitted to the DVM program.
 The accommodations apply to classroom and examination situations and activities based in the Cornell University Hospital for Animals.

-Students who believe they are entitled to an accommodation should contact the Director of Student and Academic Services and Multicultural Affairs.
+Students who believe they are entitled to an accommodation should contact the Assistant Dean of Student Services and Admissions, Dr. Jai Sweet (firstname.lastname@example.org).
 In order to make decisions based upon an individual's specific situation, it may take some to determine what is appropriate and fair given the nature of the disability as well as the requirements of veterinary education.
-When possible, a student should initiate the process in the summer before his/her matriculation, or, if later, as soon as the disability arises.
+When possible, a student should initiate the process in the summer before their matriculation, or, if later, as soon as the disability arises.

 While your prior history is relevant for determining reasonable accommodations, you should realize that we might not grant the same accommodations that you have received in the past.
 Your request for accommodations will be carefully reviewed according to what is reasonable and appropriate given the nature of your disability and the essential components of your academic program.
 The final authority regarding accommodations rests with the Dean of the College of Veterinary Medicine.